rkuo2000/NPCpy/README.md

 ```
 from npcpy.llm_funcs import get_llm_response
 response = get_llm_response("What is the sentiment of the american people towards the repeal of Roe v Wade?
-Return a json object with `sentiment` as the key and a float value from -1 to 1 as the value", model='gemma3:1b', provider='ollama', format='json')
+Return a json object with `sentiment` as the key and a float value from -1 to 1 as the value", model='deepseek-coder', provider='deepseek', format='json')

 print(response['response'])
 ```